ryanfitzer/ViewportJS/readme.md

 ## Roadmap ##

-- Caching
+- Batch DOM reads using [`window.requestAnimationFrame`](https://github.com/wilsonpage/fastdom).

-  - Cache queries if viewport hasn't changed since last query (event listeners to invalidate cache).
+- Cache values to lessen DOM reads.

-  - Cache the current width/height whenever the DOM is queried for all instances to use (event listeners to invalidate cache).
+    - Cache the current width/height whenever the DOM is queried for all instances (event listeners to invalidate cache).

-    - Should all instances be updated at this time?
+        Should all instances be updated at this time?
 The goal is to hit the DOM a little as possible.
 The `condition` function complicates this since it can't be depended upon if cached.